cncf/tag-security/community/assessments/projects/k3s/self-assessment.md

 ### Future State
 Roadmap and issues slated for future development are tracked on the [project board in GitHub](https://github.com/orgs/k3s-io/projects/6).

-Architecture Decision Reports (ADRs; similiar to Kubernetes KEPs) are available at https://github.com/k3s-io/k3s/tree/main/docs/adrs.
+Architecture Decision Reports (ADRs; similar to Kubernetes KEPs) are available at https://github.com/k3s-io/k3s/tree/main/docs/adrs.

 ## Secure Development Practices
 Although the K3s project is still sandbox, we strive to implement the highest standard of secure development best practices.